-During his lifetime Rudolf Diesel excelled at scholastic studies and in the pratical application of these studies into engineering - a true Genius, with an ever creative mind.
+During his lifetime Rudolf Diesel excelled at scholastic studies and in the practical application of these studies into engineering - a true Genius, with an ever creative mind.

 Diesel was able to work long hours under extreme deadlines to develop and implement his ideas.

-He recognised the genius of the Frenchman Sadi Carnot who pioneered in the field of thermodynamics.
-Carnot was basically ignored by his collegues during his own lifetime, he died in 1832 before Diesel was born.
+He recognized the genius of the Frenchman Sadi Carnot who pioneered in the field of thermodynamics.
+Carnot was basically ignored by his colleagues during his own lifetime, he died in 1832 before Diesel was born.

 Carnot recognized the relationship between work and heat and described the principle of making an engine ideally efficient, which gave others a theoretical model to aim at.

 Rudolf heard about his work, and with difficulty found a copy of the lone book he had published, studied it and was able to practically apply some of his ideas and incorporate them into the diesel engine.

 We acknowledge the genius of these pioneers, without whom this world would have been quite a different place today.

 Now sadly though Diesel earned a great fortune through is creative genius - he nevertheless had the flaw of spending more than he earned, no matter how much that was, and eventually wound up in considerable debt when circumstances turned adverse in his life.